 This has been a turbulent year.
 Despite many challenges, our momentum continues to grow.
 We trained more youth and adults than ever before.
 Thousands of school communities are stronger.
 Numerous lives were saved.
 Countless kids received the help they needed.

-Please explore our Annual Report page or download the full report.* You’ll see how our generous supporters, dedicated staff and tireless volunteers are making a difference.
+Please explore our Annual Report page or download the full report.* You’ll see how your support is making a difference.

 This age-appropriate program for grades K-12 teaches youth about empathy and inclusiveness.
-More than 7 million individuals have been trained.
+More than 8 million individuals have participated in ths empowering program.
 As a result, bullying was reduced and social emotional skills increased.

-More than 2 million people have been trained nationwide.
-60,000+ tips have been submitted, with nearly 1 in 5 found to be credible threats of danger.
-Our crisis counsellors have managed 2,050 confirmed interventions.
+More than 2.9 million people have participated in this program nationwide.
+82,000+ tips have been submitted, with nearly 1 in 5 found to be credible threats of danger.
+Our crisis counsellors have managed 2,700 confirmed interventions.
 As a result, thousands received vital assistance.
-Above all, at least 208 lives have been saved.
+Above all, at least 257 lives have been saved.

 These student-led clubs encourage youth to take charge of keeping schools safe.
 For instance, they help by teaching and reinforcing key messages of Start With Hello and Say Something.